card gamer logo

 How To Play Cards & Make Ink

-As previously mentioned, you have to pay a certain amount of ink specified on a card to actually use it.
-To turn cards into Ink, you reveal a card with the circular inkwell symbol and place it face-down into your inkwell.
+As previously mentioned, you have to pay a certain amount of Ink specified on a card to actually use it.
+To turn cards into Ink, you reveal a card with the circular Inkwell symbol and place it face-down into your inkwell.

-Your inkwell cards can be used to make one ink, which then can pay for any other card that requires ink.
-For example, you must exert three ink cards to play any card that costs three ink to actually play.
-All of your ink is reset at the start of your turn, but those cards cannot be challenged by your opponent when they are exerted.
+Your Inkwell cards can be used to make one Ink, which then can pay for any other card that requires Ink.
+For example, you must exert three Ink cards to play any card that costs three Ink to actually play.
+All of your Ink is reset at the start of your turn, but those cards cannot be challenged by your opponent when they are exerted.

 Questing With A Card